irods/irods/manual.rst

  iadmin aua newuser '/DC=org/DC=example/O=Example/OU=People/CN=New User/CN=UID:drexample'

-NOTE: The comma characters (,) in the Distiguished Name (DN) must be replaced with forward slash characters (/).
+Note: The comma characters (,) in the Distiguished Name (DN) must be replaced with forward slash characters (/).

 On the client side, the user's 'irodsAuthScheme' must be set to 'GSI'.
 This can be done via environment variable::